narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 - `CrawlProcessor` worker bound to `crawl_queue`.
 - `CrawlModule` imported into `AppModule` and worker runtime.

+**Constraints:**

+- Backend-only change; no frontend/UI work is included in this phase.
+- Aside from the optional `Project.lastCrawledAt` timestamp, no additional schema changes are introduced.
+- DEO scoring formulas and worker behavior are not modified; Phase 3.1 is concerned only with scheduling and executing crawls.

+**Acceptance Criteria (met):**

+- A nightly cron (`0 2 * * *`) runs `CrawlSchedulerService.scheduleProjectCrawls()` and iterates over all projects.
+- In production with Redis configured, the scheduler enqueues one job per project onto `crawl_queue`, and `CrawlProcessor` consumes these jobs to run `runFullProjectCrawl(projectId)` without blocking the HTTP process.
+- In local/dev (or when Redis is unavailable), the scheduler falls back to calling `SeoScanService.runFullProjectCrawl(projectId)` synchronously per project.
+- `Project.lastCrawledAt` is updated after successful crawls (both queued and sync), and manual crawls update the same field for consistency.
+- Logs clearly show when the scheduler runs, how many projects are processed, and whether each project is handled via queue or sync mode.

 ### 3.5.
 Auto DEO Recompute (Phase 3.2)

 Wire DEO score recomputation into the crawl pipeline so DEO scores stay fresh automatically.